damian-szulc/go-etl/README.md

 ## Observability

-Having an insight into production state of a pipeline might be critical for successfully running pipeline in production environment. `go-etl` allows injecting hooks, where you can perform logging, instrumentation, etc.
+Having an insight into state of a pipeline might be critical for successfully running pipeline in production environment. `go-etl` allows injecting hooks, where you can perform logging, instrumentation, etc. Message must implement basic timing methods.

 ```go
 // controller